jmicrobe/jmicrobe.github.io/tutorial-github-site.md

 ---
-layout: page
+layout: unlisted-page
-title: Getting started on github: Building a static site using Jekyll
+title: "Getting started on github: Building a static site using Jekyll"
 ---

 This tutorial will introduce you to some basic concepts of git, Github pages, and Jekyll in order to make a simple personal website.